mit0223/webapp-tf/README.md

     If you have configured `TF_VAR_mfa_serial`, you will need to get temporary credentials using your MFA device.
 Open a terminal in VS Code:

     ```bash
+    ./set-credentials.sh
-    aws-mfa --profile default --device YOUR_MFA_SERIAL_ARN
+    aws-mfa --device $TF_VAR_mfa_serial
     ```
-    Replace `YOUR_MFA_SERIAL_ARN` with your actual MFA serial ARN (e.g., `arn:aws:iam::123456789012:mfa/your-username`).
+    Replace `YOUR_mfa_serial_ARN` with your actual MFA serial ARN (e.g., `arn:aws:iam::123456789012:mfa/your-username`).
 You will be prompted to enter your OTP (One-Time Password) from your MFA device.
 This command will update your `~/.aws/credentials` file with temporary session credentials.

     If you haven't set `TF_VAR_mfa_serial` or the `mfa_serial` variable is empty, Terraform will attempt to authenticate using the configured `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` directly. **This is not recommended for production environments.**